 If you’re tracking time in Resource Management, you may want to create a few internal projects for your team to track their hours on general business activities such as team meetings, marketing, or new business development.

-Use phases for projects
+Use phases for projects in Resource Management

 You can assign people to phases and track analytics on that phase across multiple projects.
 Each phase can have its own duration, budget, and bill rate.
 Phases do not have to be concurrent and have no assumed dependencies.

-To add a phase to the schedule:
+Add a phase to the schedule in Resource Management

 - Choose a phase name from the default options (created in Account Settings) or type in a new phase name